onekale/MelaSync/README.md

 # MelaSync

+MelaSync is a Flutter-powered Ethiopian Orthodox Church **Zemema** learning app.
+Users can easily learn traditional church **Zema** with an interactive experience:
+- Lyrics are synchronized with the audio.
-A Flutter-powered music app that lets users upload, stream, and play music with synchronized lyrics.
-Users can tap any lyric line to jump to that part of the song, scroll lyrics while the track plays, and enjoy a dynamic and interactive music experience.
-Backend built with NestJS.
+- Tap any line to jump directly to that part of the Zema.
+- Scroll through lyrics while the track plays.
+- Follow the signs and words to learn and practice Zemema in an engaging and easy way.

+Backend powered by **NestJS**.